mkajsztura/recipe-api/.github/instructions/docker.md

 - Use meaningful labels and metadata
 - Document Dockerfile steps with comments
 - Use build arguments for configurable values
-- Follow consistent naming conventions
-- Keep Dockerfiles simple and readable
-- Use health checks for production containers

 ## Development Workflow
 - Use docker-compose for local development